Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

-\systemname exposes a general interface that can be used across these varied settings: the user inputs any collection of raw documents and \systemname automatically identifies the schema and extracts the attribute values to populate the table.
-Our implementation handles the diverse evaluation settings out-of-the-box, \textit{without any customization, training, or human effort}.\footnote{Recent work applying prompting to data management requires \textit{customizing} the prompt for each data setting \cite{narayan2022can, trummer2022codexdb}.} We propose two fundamental strategies for implementing this interface: \begin{enumerate} \item \systemnamea (\cref{fig:end2end}) The LLM directly extracts values from documents. \item \systemnameb (\cref{fig:function_prompts}) The LLM \textit{synthesizes code} that is applied to process documents at scale. \end{enumerate} We evaluate the strategies and identify a fundamental tradeoff between cost and quality.
-Code synthesis is cheap, but far less accurate than directly processing each document with the LLM. \systemnameb underperforms \systemnamea by 24.9\% (13.8 F1 points) averaged across our evaluation settings.

-We next propose a more involved code synthesis implementation, \systemnamec, which achieves better quality than direct extraction.
-Our key insight is to generate many candidate functions and ensemble their extractions using weak supervision.
+The user inputs a collection of documents and \systemname automatically identifies the schema and performs extraction to populate the table.
+Our implementation requires \textit{no customization, training, or human effort} to support the diverse evaluation settings.
+We propose two fundamental strategies for implementing this interface, identifying a tradeoff between their cost and quality: \begin{enumerate} \item \systemnamea (\cref{fig:end2end}) The LLM directly extracts values from documents. \item \systemnameb (\cref{fig:function_prompts}) The LLM \textit{synthesizes code} that is then applied to process documents at scale. \end{enumerate} \systemnameb is cheap, but underperforms \systemnamea by 24.9\% (13.8 F1 points) averaged across our evaluation settings.
+We thus seek a new code synthesis approach.
+We present \systemnamec, which achieves better quality than direct extraction.
+Our insight is to synthesize many code snippets for extraction and ensemble their outputs using weak supervision.

-\textbf{Direct Extraction (\cref{sec:approach-direct}).} Our first implementation, \systemnamea, applies a \textit{single prompt} (included in Appendix \ref{sec:microprompts}) to each document in the input.
+\textbf{Direct Extraction (\cref{sec:approach-direct}).} Our first implementation, \systemnamea, applies a \textit{single prompt} (included in \cite{arora2023evaporate}) to each document in the input.
 The prompt instructs the LLM to both identify the schema and extract values.
 Remarkably, we find that in some settings, with a single prompt and no task specific modifications, performance is already competitive with state-of-the-art systems that rely on domain specific assumptions and training.